 FR-6: Determine if the local git repository branch version is the same version as the remote master branch;

 FR-7: Determine if Tool Runner and the invoked tool are on a maintained approved tool list.

+FR-8: “Manual Mode”; if invoked, the tool simply updates the run log with a message specified by the user.

+FR-9: “Virtual Mode”; Tool reports tool status and configuration as usual except the invoked tool is not executed.

+FR-10: A hash of the tool invoked by the runner is reported.

 Software Requirements Specifications